-MF pumps are equipped with anti-friction bearings (for frames 3A, 4A and 5A) and tapered roller types (for frames 4T,5T,6A and 7A).
+MN pumps are equipped with anti-friction bearings of the tapered roller type.
 The line and thrust bearings are arranged in opposed mounting and can be furnished with either grease or oil lubrication.
 Bearings are grease lubricated as standard.

 3.3.5 Bearing housing